The Complete Guide to Business Liquidation

 As a former director of a liquidated company, you may experience some short-term fallout.
 For instance, obtaining finance may be a little more difficult because your credit file will have been red-flagged as a result of the liquidation.
 When you’re a director of a liquidated company, this is flagged on the ASIC file and this information then finds its way to the various credit agencies such as Veda or Dun and Bradstreet.

-So if you’re applying for finance, you’ll be asked about what happened, and in most cases it won’t be a deal breaker with the financer.
-Providing your own financial situation is sound, you should still be able to obtain finance, even if you have to pay a little more for it.
+If you are applying for finance, you’ll be asked about what happened, and in most cases it won’t be a deal breaker with the financer.
+Provided your own financial situation is sound, you should still be able to obtain finance, even if you have to pay a little more for it.

 Contrary to popular belief, you can also become a director of another company after liquidation.
 Most directors who liquidate a business don’t do so out of malicious intent and are therefore given the benefit of the doubt that they’ll learn from their mistakes and go on to build a new and successful business.